github/docs/content/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/editing-security-advisories-in-the-github-advisory-database.md

    ![Suggest improvements link](/assets/images/help/security/suggest-improvements-to-advisory.png)
 4. In the contribution form, make the desired improvements.
 You can edit or add any detail.
 5. When you finish editing the advisory, click **Submit improvements**.
-6. Once you submit your improvements, a pull request containing your changes will be created for review by the {% data variables.product.prodname_security %} curation team.
+6. Once you submit your improvements, a pull request containing your changes will be created for review in [github/advisory-database](https://github.com/github/advisory-database) by the {% data variables.product.prodname_security %} curation team.
 If the advisory originated from a {% data variables.product.prodname_dotcom %} repository, we will also tag the original publisher for optional commentary.
 You can view the pull request and get notifications when it is updated or closed.

+You can also open a pull request directly on an advisory file in the [github/advisory-database](https://github.com/github/advisory-database) repository.
+For more information, see the [contribution guidelines](https://github.com/github/advisory-database/blob/main/CONTRIBUTING.md).